rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 [^1]: What is my reasoning for using Google Scholar, OpenAlex, LessWrong, EAF, and ArXiV?
 These entities came to mind when I questioned "How could I accumulate research on AI Safety or AI/DL generally?".
 In learning about AI Safety, most of my time has been spent on the EA Forum and LessWrong, along with an occasional look at the Future of Humanity Institute's work, and an occasional Google Scholar / Wikipedia / ArXiV query.
 I did not spend too much time looking for other research APIs or search tools.
 I used OpenAlex mostly because it is new and I wanted to get a feel for it, but also because it seems to contain much more research than standard research APIs.
 As will soon become apparent in this essay, I was limited in my use of Google Scholar because Google Scholar would boot me out after only a few hundred queries, and querying all the things I want to query would take too long to perform manually.
 For the EAF and LessWrong, I downloaded all or most of the posts (7089 and 16416 results, respectfully) from their APIs, but have ran out of time to create a decent method to search through them for all the research terms.
 I will send you the files containing the URLs to these posts upon request - just email me at rodeo DOT flagellum AT gmail DOT com.
 Also, please email me (or comment) links to other research databases that I should have known about or should have searched.

 [^2]: I've attempted to accumulate questions, counter-points, and issues in the section Questions and Issues.
 I would very much appreciate criticism, either in comments or email, on the full gamut of this post (e.g., notifying me that this entire enterprise of looking at search terms is actually risky, or mentioning that the graph x-axis should end at 2030 instead of at 2031).
+In the interim between now and when I actually get this section up, the largest concerns of mine are that I (1) I did not properly look at the dates for some of the Metaculus community's prediction (e.g., one AI Safety question on Metaculus uses the interval [2021-01-01, 2026-12-31], but on my graph I use the year 2027 for the final prediction, when it should really be 2026, as "up to 2026-12-31" is for the year 2026) - the consequence of this is that _some_ graphs have the Metaculus community's prediction one year behind or ahead; (2) I should have used results for the term "AI" and "Artificial Intelligence" to mean the same thing, which is difficult considering there is some tremendous overlap - alternatively, I could have searched, for example, "AI Safety AND AI", "AI Safety AND Artificial Intelligence", and "AI Safety AND artificial intelligence", and then have chosen the group with the most results; (3) the next issue is that I simply could do more tests and comparisons (I will hopefully get to this); (4) the outlook section is too narrow, and anyone who is reading this should probably just look past it.

 [^3]: I queried Google Scholar to find the earliest instances of the exact phrases "AI Safety" or "Safe AI".
 Of course, M.G.
 Rodd's paper likely does not mark the "dawn of the field of AI Safety".
 I am not familiar enough with AI Safety to know whether there is a consensus on some origin or major turning point for the field.
 If there is such an event, please point it out to me, so I can add it in the Outlook section.